 • Are you ready to start Suboxone addiction treatment?

-Suboxone is an effective medication for people struggling with opioid addiction.
+Suboxone is an effective medication for people struggling with opioid use disorders.
 However, unsupervised use of Suboxone can lead to dangerous health complications, even death.
-If you or someone you love has developed an addiction to Suboxone, calling a hotline can help you gain access to the resources and treatment you need to get better.
+If you or someone you love has developed an addiction to Suboxone, calling our hotline can help you gain access to the resources and treatment you need to get better.

 Dr. Jennifer Merrill